milena1627/ReportGenerator/README.md

 # ReportGenerator
+Easy soft for managing programming team performance.
-Report Generator creates employees performance high quality reporting for a client.
+This program creates high quality employee's performance reporting for a client.